-Votes Received To facilitate the conduct of the proceedings of the annua stockholders' meeting, the stockholders adopted a system of voting whereby a motion to elect the directors was presented and the meeting was advised that if there is no objection to a nomina motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.
-Based on this system of voting, the five regular directors and the two independent directors, being the only nominees to the Board, were unanimously elected in the last annual stockholders' meeting.
+Name of Director Votes Received Wong Hong Ren To facilitate the conduct of the proceedings of the annual Bryan Cockrell stockholders' meeting, the stockholders adopted a system of voting Eddie Lau whereby a motion to elect the directors was presented and the meeting was advised that if there is no objection to a nomination or Eddie Yeo motion to approve a proposed resolution regarding the nomination,

+Michele Dee-Santos it will be understood that the stockholders present or represented today's meeting vote in favor of the nomination.
+Based on the Angelito Imperio (Independent Director) system of voting, the five regular directors and the two independent Mia Gentugaya (Independent Director) directors, being the only nominees to the Board, were unanimously elected in the last annual stockholders' meeting.